Grammy Award for Best Latin Pop Album

 From 1984 to 1991, the category allowed single tracks or albums, and as of 1992 only includes albums.
 Beginning in 1998, members of the Latin Academy of Recording Arts & Sciences (LARAS) are eligible to vote in the Latin field of the Grammy Award categories.
 Puerto Rican singer José Feliciano was the first awarded in the category for his album Me Enamoré (1984).
 Feliciano and Spanish singer Alejandro Sanz are the biggest winners with four accolades each.
 The most nominated performer is Mexican singer Luis Miguel with twelve nominations that resulted in three wins, including his consecutive awards for Aries (1994) and Segundo Romance (1995).
 In 1998, Spanish artists Enrique Iglesias and Julio Iglesias, father and son, where nominated against each other for their albums Vivir and Tango, respectively, losing both to Miguel's Romances.
 Guatemalan singer-songwriter Ricardo Arjona and Mexican musician Julieta Venegas tied in 2007 for their albums Adentro and Limón y Sal, respectively.

 Panamanian artist Rubén Blades has received the award three times, in 2000, 2015 and 2023, and also has been recognized in other fields, with winning albums for Tropical Latin Album and World Music Album.
 Laura Pausini became the first Italian female artist to win a Grammy Award with the album Escucha in 2006.
 No Es lo Mismo by Sanz, La Vida...
 Es un Ratico and MTV Unplugged by Colombian artist Juanes, and Vida by Puerto Rican singer-songwriter Draco Rosa won the Grammy Award for Best Latin Pop Album and also received the Latin Grammy Award for Album of the Year.
-Shakira became the first female performer to receive the honor twice, with her winning albums MTV Unplugged (2001) and El Dorado (2018).
-As of 2020, Mexican singer José José is the most nominated performer without a win with six unsuccessful nominations.
+Shakira became the first female performer to receive the honor three times, with her winning albums MTV Unplugged (2001), El Dorado (2018) and Las Mujeres Ya No Lloran (2025).
+As of 2025, Mexican singer José José is the most nominated performer without a win with six unsuccessful nominations.